nickdurbin/save-the-animals-be/README.md

 # Campaign

-## Updates current campaign information
+## Deletes current campaign information
 [Back to top](#top)

 <p>Deletes the current logged in organization campaign based on the provided token</p>